mary-perret-1986/mary-perret-1986/README.md

 and I like...

-- (⚠️spoiler-alert) coding 👩‍💻
+- (⚠️spoiler-alert) coding 👩‍💻 stuff that, hopefully, can bring some value to others
 - the annoyingly glowing purple colour 💜
 - the arts 🎶✒️🍿💃🗿🎨
 - hiking 🚶‍♀️🥾
 - supporting LGBTQ2+ indivdiuals 🏳️‍🌈⚢⚣⚤⚥⚧️⚦
 - debating using the principle of charity ⚖️
 - learning stuff 📚
-- self-deprecating humour 🙈
-- terRrRrRrible puns (i.e. craic) 😹
-- Guinness (i.e. black stuff) 🍺🍀
 - the damp weather ⛈️
 - almost all sorts of food,🤤 preferrably Asian cuisine 🥢🍜🦐🍛🥔
 - taking sh*te 🖼️ with my 📱📷